alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 such as detector usage.
-Interested users are encouraged to make contact to discuss these possibilities, which will permit evidence-based analysis to support decisions on refurbishment and / or replacement strategies.
+Interested users are encouraged to make contact to discuss these possibilities, which will permit evidence-based analysis to support decisions on refurbishment and/or replacement strategies.

 # Acknowledgements